ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Since unsigned integers cannot be negative there is no need to test whether a given index is less than zero.
 So it is enough to test the index against one end of the range, since the other end is built into the type.
+With unsigned, the set of invalid indices consists of only one kind: too large indices [(21)](https://internals.rust-lang.org/t/subscripts-and-sizes-should-be-signed/17699/42).

 With a signed type, since it can contain negative values, we must also check the lower end of the range, i.e. 0 [(36)](https://wiki.sei.cmu.edu/confluence/display/cplusplus/CTR50-CPP.+Guarantee+that+container+indices+and+iterators+are+within+the+valid+range).